ItWorksButGitHub

 Terminal drama, useful receipts.

 The console output is loud on purpose.
-Machine-readable reporters stay clean for CI, code scanning, and automation.
+Add --report when you want clean, machine-readable receipts for CI, code scanning, and automation.

 findings.log